-Day Five:
+Day Five: THE LIBERATION OF SANTO TOMAS

-BATTLE OF MANILA

-When Douglas MacArthur fled to Australia, he proclaimed, "I shall return."
+When Douglas MacArthur fled to Australia, he proclaimed, "I Shall Return."
 On October 20, 1944, MacArthur waded ashore on the island of Leyte.
-By January 1945, MacArthur was ready to liberate Manila.
+By January 1945, he was ready to liberate Manila.
 On February 3, American forces entered the city and liberated the internees at the University of Santo Tomas, including the nurses known as the "Angels of Bataan."
-The ensuing month-long battle resulted in the systematic destruction of the city and the death of over 100,000 Filipinos.
-Japanese soldiers orchestrated a series of executions and murders against the civilian population.
-Hear the stories of Manila during this ferocious battle on a tour of the walled city, known as Intramuros.
+The liberation of the camp was of the highest priority.
+Conditions within the camp had deteriorated drastically in the latter months of 1944, and MacArthur feared that the Japanese would execute the prisoners.
+On a tour of the campus, the university's archivist will discuss the history of the camp and its rebirth after the war.

 Accommodations: The Manila Hotel (B, D)

-Itinerary